 Grace Is Key

-- Death is not just our one physical dying, but it is going to the full depth, hitting the bottom, going the distance, beyond where I am in control, and always beyond where I am now.
+Death is not just our one physical dying, but it is going to the full depth, hitting the bottom, going the distance, beyond where I am in control, and always beyond where I am now.
 No wonder it is scary.
 Such death is called “the descent into hell” in the early Apostles’ Creed, while in other sources, “the pit,” “the dark night,” “Sheol,” or “Hades.”
 We all die eventually; we have no choice in the matter.
 But there are degrees of death before the final physical one.
 If we are honest, we acknowledge that we are dying throughout our life, and this is what we learn if we are attentive: grace is found at the depths and in the death of everything.
 After these smaller deaths, we know that the only “deadly sin” is to swim on the surface of things, where we never see, find, or desire God or love.
 This includes even the surface of religion, which might be the worst danger of all.
-Thus, we must not be afraid of falling, failing, going “down.”
+Thus, we must not be afraid of falling, failing, moving “down.”

 Gateway to Silence:

 Adapted from Richard Rohr, Immortal Diamond: The Search for Our True Self (Jossey-Bass: 2013), xx-xxii.